pbhogan/InControl/Assets/InControl/README/README.markdown

 ## To-do List

-* XInput.NET support on Windows.
 * Allow players to custom bind controls.
-* Support Apple MFi controllers on Mac and iOS.
 * Support Android controllers like the Moga Pro.
 * Support more controllers on Linux.

 ## Known Issues

-* Weird trigger behavior on Windows with multiple Xbox 360 controllers.
 * Not all platforms trigger the `DeviceAttached` event correctly.
 If Unity's `Input.GetJoystickNames()` is updated by the platform while the app is running, it will work.
 Every platform does, however, report all newly connected devices once the app is relaunched.
 * Some controller specific buttons (like Start, Select, Back, OUYA, Xbox Guide, PS3, etc.) are not part of the standardized set of supported inputs simply because they do not work on every platform.
 You should not be using these buttons in a generalized cross-platform capacity.